LCHEN142857/Syco/README.md

 # CeaLuo
-Application for Search-Function which called Syco.
+Application for Search-Function which called CeaLuo.

 Fuzzy search is carried out through tags and keywords in the text to prevent inaccurate words in memory.